Case Details

 What Were the Facts of This Case?

-From sometime in 2020 until his arrest on 1 March 2021, the accused messaged multiple underage girls on Instagram, asking them if they needed a part-time job or cash.
-He would then invite them to his residence for the purpose of engaging in sexual acts with them in exchange for cash.
-At least four girls, between 13 and 17 years old, responded and eventually went to his residence.
-The accused performed sexual acts on three of these girls at his residence.
+The accused, from sometime in 2020 until his arrest on 1 March 2021, used Instagram to message multiple girls, asking whether they needed part-time work or cash.
+He then invited those girls to his residence for the purpose of engaging in sexual acts with them in exchange for money.
+At least four girls responded.
+The victims were minors, aged between 13 and 17 at the material time.

 What Were the Key Legal Issues?